Professor of Law

 B.A., magna cum laude, Cornell University

 Kimberly Brown joined the law school after several years of teaching as an Associate Professor at the University of Oklahoma College of Law and a Visiting Professor at the George Washington University Law School.
-She teaches and writes in the areas of administrative law, federal courts, and civil procedure.
-She is particularly interested in separation of powers questions, as well as the constitutional implications of structural and technological innovations in modern government.
+She teaches and writes in the areas of administrative law, federal courts and civil procedure.
+She is particularly interested in separation of powers questions, as well as in the constitutional implications of structural and technological innovations in modern government.

 Professor Brown's recent scholarship addresses the constitutional relationship of independent agencies and private contractors to the enumerated branches of government.
 Her articles have appeared in the Notre Dame Law Review, the Indiana Law Journal and the North Carolina Law Review, among others, and her work is cited in a leading federal courts casebook.

-Professor Brown was an editor of the Michigan Law Review and clerked for the Honorable Charles R. Richey of the United States District Court for the District of Columbia.
-She went on to practice for over a decade, first at the Federal Trade Commission and subsequently as an Associate Independent Counsel in the Office of Independent Counsel Kenneth W. Starr, and as an Assistant U.S. Attorney in the Civil Division of the Office of the United States Attorney in Washington, D.C.
-Immediately prior to entering the teaching profession, she was Of Counsel in the litigation group of the D.C. tax boutique, Caplin & Drysdale, where her work focused on asbestos creditors' rights and campaign and election law litigation.
+Professor Brown was an editor of the Michigan Law Review and clerked for the Hon.
+Charles R. Richey of the United States District Court for the District of Columbia.
+She went on to practice for more than a decade, first at the Federal Trade Commission and subsequently as an Associate Independent Counsel in the Office of Independent Counsel Kenneth W. Starr, and as an Assistant U.S. Attorney in the Civil Division of the Office of the United States Attorney in Washington, D.C.
+Immediately before entering the teaching profession, she was of counsel in the litigation group of the D.C. tax boutique Caplin & Drysdale, where her work focused on asbestos creditors' rights and campaign and election law litigation.
 She has practiced before the United States Supreme Court and argued several cases in the United States Court of Appeals for the D.C.
 Circuit.